 Other ways to keep on top of your super

 In addition to making contributions into your super account, there are other ways you could nurture your nest egg while on a career break.
 You could look at consolidating your super – that is, bringing all your super together into one account.
 It could save you time and money on managing multiple fund fees.
-Although before you consolidate, consider whether you’ll pay any exit or withdrawal fees from your other super funds and check the features and benefits you have in your other super funds to make sure you're not losing anything that's important to you (like insurance).
+Although before you consolidate, consider whether you’ll pay any withdrawal fees from your other super funds and check the features and benefits you have in your other super funds to make sure you're not losing anything that's important to you (like insurance).
 A financial adviser can help you weigh up the pros and cons of consolidating.